hes-bsu/rmarkdownIntro/README.md

 ![alt text](images/whichbranch.png)

+7. Click the "Push" button to send your commits to the remote location on Github

-7. Go to the "Pull Request tab" and click "new pull request".
+8. Go to the "Pull Request tab" and click "new pull request".
 Leave the "base:" set to master and change the "compare:" to the name of your branch.
 Click "Create Pull Request".
 Enter a message describing the changes you made and issue the pull request.
 I'll show you what happens next when we're in class together!